 Multi day tour of Tasmania using Public Transport

 This multi-day Tasmania itinerary can be started from any of the major hubs (Hobart, Launceston, Burnie or Devonport), with the flexibility to spend as long in each destination as you desire.
 If you’re short on time, you can just do a section of the itinerary, based on the attractions that most appeal to your interests.
+Links to public bus timetables and fare information can be found here to help you plan your journey.

 Begin your adventure in the Tasmanian capital, Hobart, home to the world-renowned Museum of Old and New Art and historic Battery Point.
 Wine and dine in the restaurants that occupy the sandstone warehouses of Salamanca, which provide a backdrop to the legendary Salamanca Market.
 Watching over the city is the towering peak of kunanyi/Mount Wellington where you’ll find countless hiking trails.